AhmedAlabkri/Fine-Tuning-BERT-Automated-Essay-Scoring/README.md

 - The results suggest that while BERT-based models can provide consistent scoring, further refinement is necessary to achieve accuracy comparable to human evaluators, thereby reducing time and cost associated with manual grading.

+# What Could Be Improved?
+- We could extract more semantic features to capture the nuances of the essays better.
+Most of the features we extracted are statistical and do not reflect semantic meaning.

+- Exploring other transformer-based models or hybrid approaches could potentially improve accuracy.
+BERT is powerful, but maybe trying different models can help.

+- Increasing the size and diversity of the training dataset could help in generalizing the model better.

 # Authors
 - Ahmed Alabkri